saviorluis/netnav/README.md

 # Network Navigator

-Network Navigator is a web application designed to help users find and connect with local networking events.
+Network Navigator is a commercial web application designed to help users find and connect with local networking events.
 The platform displays events on an interactive map, allowing users to discover opportunities in their area or search by zip code.

 ## Features